DallanQ/citadels/QA.md

 > I thought the first player to build 8 districts ends the game.
 So how do others able to get the +2 to also reach the same figure?

-The game ends with a complete round; ALL players get to take their go that turn.
+The game ends with a complete round; ALL players get to take their turn.
 So if two people are on 7 districts, the advantage lies with the lower numbered characters.
+The Rules says: When a player builds his eighth district, the game ends **after the current round is completed**.

 [warlord-on-the-last-round](https://boardgamegeek.com/thread/1049521/warlord-on-the-last-round)

 [laboratory-use-on-the-same-turn-as-build](https://boardgamegeek.com/thread/226814/laboratory-use-on-the-same-turn-as-build)

+> Suppose you build a laboratory, and you still have more actions available during your turn.
+Can you trade a card for gold on this turn?
+Conversely, if you have already taken your character action and gold or card action, and build a laboratory which would normally be your last act for the turn, can you also trade on this turn?

+Yes you can trade a card for Gold in the turn.
+And, Yes you can still trade on that particular turn.

 [bewitching-the-merchant-or-architect](https://boardgamegeek.com/thread/1267063/bewitching-the-merchant-or-architect)

+> Does the Witch gets the extra coin/2 cards when bewitching the Merchant/Architect.

+Yes the Witch does, the rules says so.
+Quote:
+After you take an action, announce the title of another character that you wish to bewitch, then immediately end your turn.
+When the bewitched character is called upon, its player must show his character card, take an action, and then immediately end his turn.
+You now resume this player’s turn as if you were playing the bewitched character, using all that character’s powers (including the gold bonus of the Merchant or the two card bonus of the Architect) in your city.

 [witch-building-timing](https://boardgamegeek.com/thread/120828/witch-building-timing)

 [magician-hand-question](https://boardgamegeek.com/thread/299436/magician-hand-question)

+> Since The magician can swap hands with a player, are the character cards part of the player's hand?

+Characters are not part of player's hand.

 [some-questions](https://boardgamegeek.com/thread/808762/some-questions)